-- 1. Tubes should be read after the recommended incubation time to eliminate the possibility of false results. - A somatic reaction (O) is characterised by coarse, compact agglutination, which tends to be difficult to disperse, while flagellar reactions (H) have a characteristic loose, flocculant agglutination. - Last tube showing signs of agglutination should be taken as titre for that test.
-For negative results, all tubes should show no agglutination. - 3.
-Partial or complete agglutination with a variable degree of clearing of the supernatant fluid is recorded as a positive. - 4.
-Titres in excess of 1:80 are usually significant and may reflect recent infection, but low titres can be found in patients.
+- 1. Tubes should be read immediately after the recommended incubation time to eliminate the possibility of false results. - A somatic reaction (O) is characterised by coarse, compact agglutination, which tends to be difficult to disperse, while flagellar reactions (H) have a characteristic loose, flocculant agglutination. - Last tube showing signs of agglutination should be taken as titre for that test.
+For negative results, all tubes should show no agglutination.
+Titration methods provide semi-quantitative results. - 3.
+Partial or complete agglutination with a variable degree of clearing of the supernatant fluid is recorded as a positive.